 Promote education, service, and leadership throughout the NMU campus and Marquette community.
 We do this by introducing others to health, sexuality, equality, empowerment, civil rights, and other issues.

 Anyone who is interested in helping put together projects that have a positive impact on women in the area can join!
 Meeting time/location varies.
-Follow us on Instagram to see weekly meeting locations for Fall 2021!
+Follow us on Instagram to see weekly meeting locations!